-k) Critical accounting judgements and key source of estimation uncertainty
+k) Critical accounting judgements and key source of estimation uncertainty i) Provision for doubtful debts

 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the application of the accounting policies and the reported amounts of assets and liabilities, revenue and expenses.
 Actual results may differ from these estimates.